PromptECO/clariform/CONTRIBUTING.md

 ## PUBLISH

-The github docker-publish workflow has a workflow dispatch event trigger to build a distribution and publish as the latest docker image.
+The github docker-publish workflow has a workflow dispatch event trigger to build a distribution and publish as the latest docker image:

+1. Update the distribution version in "package.json" and clariform.core
+2. Push the main branch
+3. In the github repo, open Action tab, select Docker workflow.
+4. Run workflow using the menu button trigger.